Cloud Data Security and Compliance Best Practices

 Cloud Data Protection Best Practices

 There is a key role in data protection called the 3-2-1 backup rule that serves as a best practice for protecting business-critical data.
 This best practice states you need to have (3) copies of your backups stored on (2) different mediums, with at least (1) stored offsite.
-The overall benefit of the 3-2-1 backup rule is you have multiple copies of your data and those copies are separated from one another in an intentional fashion.
+The overall benefit of the 3-2-1 backup rule is you have multiple copies of your data and those copies are intentionally separated from one another.

 This methodology is a little easier to get “hands around” on-premises since on-premises environments are controlled, provisioned, managed, and backed up in one’s own data center with chosen tools and solutions.
 However, with public cloud infrastructure, the 3-2-1 backup rule is often a much more difficult process for organizations to get a handle on compared to on-premises environments.